RajRele/TipCalculator/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-1)Completed the comma separation, but still struggling with testing the Locale (currency) changes...
-2)Some environment specific challenges as I am new to MAC world.
+1)Some environment specific challenges as I am new to MAC world.
-3)Enjoyed working on this app.
+2)Enjoyed working on this app.

 ## License